BeSS: An R Package for Best Subset Selection in Linear, Logistic and CoxPH Models: Active set algorithm

-In particular, if the true coefficient is sparse with the underlying $ k \ll p$ and $n =O(\log(p))$, then we can choose an appropriate $k_{\max}$ value, e.g., $k_{\max}=n/\log(n)$, to speed up the algorithm.
-In this way, the cost of the PDAS algorithm is $O(np)$.
-This rate is comparable with the sure independence screening procedure \citep{fan2008sure} in handling ultrahigh-dimensional data.
-In fact, even if the true coefficient is not sparse, we could use a conjugate gradient (\cite{golub2012matrix}, CG) algorithm with a preconditioning matrix to achieve a similar computational rate.
+In particular, if the true coefficient vector is sparse with $ k \ll p$ and $n =O(\log(p))$, the cost of the PDAS algorithm is $O(np)$, a linear time with respective to the size $p$.
+With an unknown $k$, we can choose an appropriate $k_{\max}$ value, e.g., $k_{\max}=n/\log(n)$, to speed up the SPDAS and GPDAS algorithms.
+Their costs become $O(n^2p/\log(n))$ and $O(np\log(n/\log(n)))$, respectively.
+These rates are comparable with the sure independence screening procedure \citep{fan2008sure} in handling ultrahigh-dimensional data.
+In fact, even if the true coefficient vector is not sparse, we could use a conjugate gradient \citep{golub2012matrix} algorithm with a preconditioning matrix to achieve a similar computational rate.

-\textbf{Case 2: Logistic regression.} The key computation for logistic regression is the predicted probabilities $p_i$'s, which costs $O(p)$ flops.
+\textbf{Case 2: Logistic regression.} It costs $O(p)$ flop to compute the predicted probabilities $p_i$'s.
 Thus $N_g=O(np)$ and $N_h=O(np)$.
-We use the iteratively reweighted least squares (\cite{friedman2001elements}, IRLS) for parameter estimation on the active set.
-At each iteration in the IRLS algorithm, the computational complexity of reweighed least squares is the same as that of least squares.
-Assume there are $N_I$ iterations needed in the IRLS, then $N_{I}= O(N_l \max(nk^2, k^3))$.
-Thus, the total cost of one iteration in step (2) is ${O}(\max(nk^2N_I, k^3N_I, np^2))$.
+We use the iteratively reweighted least squares (IRLS) for parameter estimation on the active set.
+The complexity of each IRLS step is the same as that of the least squares, so $N_{l}= O(N_I \max(nk^2, k^3))$ with $N_I$ denoting the finite number of IRLS iterations.
+The total cost of one iteration in step (2) is ${O}(\max(np^2, nk^2N_I, k^3N_I))$.